A must-have for anyone interested in comic history?

 UK, Europe and US.
 Here are a few of the best interviews from 30 years.

 Someone referred to it as “Comics 101” –background info on creators, how they got started, what tools and even paper/board they use.
 Damn near damaged my wrist because it is a BIG book.
 And Who exactly is interviewed in this book?

 Karen Rubins -The Dark, The Witch and other books

 Alan Class -the man behind the Class Comics series

 Kate Glasheen -the incredibly talented artist on Hybrid Bastards, Bandages and other works

 Dave Ryan -the artist/writer behind War of The Independents

 Jon Haward -

-worked of Tales of the Buddha, Dan Dare and more
+UK artist who worked of Tales of the Buddha, Dan Dare and more

 Ron Fortier -the man behind Mr Jig-Saw and Airstrip 27 books